-- Cafés, restaurants and gourmet delis; boutique clothing, gift and homewares; antiques and collectibles and 20th century design; art galleries and exhibitions and the Milton Theatre.
-The Millhouse Art Gallery and the Co-op at Milton's Cultural Centre feature an eclectic display of art, furniture, glass art and sculptures all crafted by local artists.
+Short walk from the B&B to the stylish country town of Milton with heritage buildings the setting for alfresco cafés, fine-dining restaurants, pubs, a tapas bar and gourmet delis.
+Boutique shops for clothing, gift and homewares; antiques, collectibles and 20th Century design; art galleries and exhibitions and the famous Milton Theatre.
+Milton's Cultural Centre features an eclectic display of art, furniture, glass art and sculptures all crafted by local artists.

-Close to south coast beaches including Mollymook beach.
+Short drive to Mollymook and Narrawallee beaches..swimming, snorkelling, diving, surfing and paddleboarding.
 Trails cover 40 kms of coastline walks from Lake Conjola to Merry Beach.
-The Conjola National Park reaches north from Milton along the coast to Sussex Inlet and covers an area of over 11,000 hectares.
-With large areas of woodland and heath with masses of wildflowers in spring, the park has an abundance of picnic areas, walking tracks and some of the best beaches in Australia.
+Conjola National Park reaches north from Milton along the coast to Sussex Inlet and covers an area of over 11,000 hectares.
+Large areas of woodland and heath have masses of wildflowers in spring, the park has an abundance of picnic areas, walking tracks and some of Australia's best beaches.

 Milton is set on a ridge between valleys and the Great Dividing Range and has sweeping coastal views to the east.
 The landmark Pigeon House Mountain (719m) in The Budawangs forms a spectacular backdrop to the west.
 The mountain ranges are situated at the south-east corner of the Morton National Park (162000ha) one of the state's largest parks.
 The landforms are various and so there is a diversity of flora and fauna.
 To the north-west of Pigeon House Mountain are the plateaux of Byangee Wall, The Castle, Mt Bushwalker and Granite Falls.
 To the east the views of the coast stretch from Point Perpendicular in the north to Mt Dromedary in the south.
 For bushwalks Take a Walk Southern NSW & ACT.